kittisaktaoma/gatk4_practice/README.md

   2. **Remove duplicate read** <br>
     2.1 Using Picard
   3. **Local realignment** <br>
-    3.1 This step will not done here in my pipeline 3.2 Haplotype caller is already updated to call indel accurately
+    3.1 This step will not done here in my pipeline <br>
+    3.2 Haplotype caller is already updated to call indel accurately
   4. **Base Recalibration** <br>
     4.1 Varint sites are used from this bundle ftp://ftp.broadinstitute.org/bundle/b37/ <br>